bartosz-kowalski/vl53l0x-esp-idf/README.md

   Constructor.

 * `void setAddress(uint8_t new_addr)`<br>
   Changes the I&sup2;C slave device address of the VL53L0X to the given value (7-bit).
+At this point it does not affect anything and will be removed.
+The sensor uses base adress of 0x29.

 * `uint8_t getAddress()`<br>
   Returns the I&sup2;C address this object is using.